+Heat exhaustion and heatstroke are both a type of heat-related illness.
+Other types of heat illnesses include heat rash, heat cramps, and heat syncope (fainting).
 Heat exhaustion often occurs when people work or play in a hot, humid environment and body fluids are lost through sweating, which causes the body to overheat and become dehydrated.
 The temperature may be elevated, but not above 104 F (40 C).

 Both heat-related illnesses are more dangerous when they happen in children or the elderly, or in people that have certain pre-existing health conditions.